 Configuration options for all forms:

 You must choose what the behavior of the form will be when the user registration is completed, between the following options:

-- You'll be able to display a custom message that will appear when registration is complete.
-For example, if in this form you have asked for double confirmation with a confirmation email (what is known as double opt-in),you can refer to that email.
-Remember that you can modify the confirmation email of registration and low in the notifications section of the list.
+- You will be able to display a personalized message that will appear when the registration is complete.
+For example, if in this form you have requested double confirmation with a confirmation email (known as double opt-in), you can refer to that email.
+Remember that you can modify the confirmation email of registration and cancellation in the Notifications section of the list.

 - Instead of plain text, you can enter your own HTML that will be displayed when registration is complete.

 - In case you want to redirect the subscribed person to a specific page of your website (such as a thank you page or thank you page or even a preference center), you can add the URL in the Redirect to a URLsection: